sidliu2000/samsung-galaxy-chromebook/README.md

 2) <b>Running Linux</b>

-I prefer running Linux directly, using Crouton, after comparing running built-in Linux apps and using Chromebrew here: https://github.com/skycocker/chromebrew
+I prefer running Linux directly, using Crouton, after comparing built-in Linux Developer Environment and using Chromebrew.

-Built-in Linux Developer Environment is containerized VM, although it is quite usable, but it is a virtual machine environment nonetheless.
+<li>Built-in Linux Developer Environment is containerized VM, although it is quite usable, but it is a virtual machine environment nonetheless.
 Performance penalty will incur.

-Chromebrew works well for the situations where you need a couple of must-have tools.
+<li>Chromebrew (https://github.com/skycocker/chromebrew) is a chromebook package manager much like apt or dnf.
+In general, I feel that the disadvantage of size and complexity of the tool outweights its benefits.
+It works well for the situations where you need a couple of must-have tools.

-Crouton (https://github.com/dnschneid/crouton) is a chroot environment, much closer to native Chromeos.
+<li>Crouton (https://github.com/dnschneid/crouton) is a chroot environment, much closer to native Chromeos.
 The performance difference is almost negligible.
 I also like the fact that it is somewhat isolated from the chromeos.
 In addition to xiwi which provides a X11 on chromeos, sommelier (https://github.com/jcdang/chromeos-ubuntu-sommelier) is available as well.
-Sommelier solution feels more integrated and allows running Linux apps seamlessly.
+Sommelier solution provides a more integrated solution and allows running Linux apps seamlessly.

+I run the following crouton to install Debian Bullseye:
+      crouton -r bullseye -t x11,xorg,xiwi,cli-extra,audio,keyboard,extension,xfce

 3) <b>SSD Upgrade</b>

 I got a Western Digital 1TB NVME 2230 SSD, after seeing this video https://www.youtube.com/watch?v=QAyFRj-gORI.